 The Licensee is allowed to freely redistribute the software subject to the following conditions.

-1. The Software is used by the Licensee for non commercial purposes only.
+1. The Software may be installed and used by the Licensee for any legal purpose.

 2. The Licensee will not charge money or fees for the software product, except to cover distribution costs.